Action Flow API

 "variables": {

-# values used to personalise cards
+# values used to personalize cards

 "name": "John Smith"